| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCPeakRegionFinder$summarize( package_used = "package:ScanCentricPeakCharacterization" )

-which package is being used for this work.
+package_usedwhich package is being used for this work.

 peak_meta()